0x2c7/ruby_jard/website/docs/guides/configurations.md

 Ruby Jard supports customization via pre-loaded configuration files.
 You can configure Jard both globally, and per-project.

+- If `JARD_CONFIG_FILE` environment variable is available, Jard uses that file.
 - The global configuration file is located at `~/.jardrc`.
 - The project configuration file is located at `.jardrc` in working directory when you start Ruby Jard.
 Per-project ones override the global one.